-WWE Rumors: Details On Roman Reigns’ Arrest, As Shawn Michaels Gives Him Advice
+WWE Rumors: Details On Roman Reigns’ Arrest As Shawn Michaels Gives Him Advice

 Our #RomanEmpire is on fire????????????@pharswsn @pona200 @nidhimehta64 @melbr88 @lmfcat86 @Michelleluvsrei @IwonaNeumiler pic.twitter.com/fQSuI6hdI1

-— Roman_Empire ???? (@fabiola_pizana) March 15, 2017
+— Roman_Empire???? (@fabiola_pizana) March 15, 2017

-Meanwhile, according to the latest WWE rumors from Fox Sports, no less of an “authority” than Shawn Michaels has some advice for the so-called “Big Dog” when he faces off against The Undertaker for WrestleMania.
+Meanwhile, according to the latest WWE rumors from Fox Sports, no less of an “authority” than Shawn Michaels has some advice for the so-called “Big Dog” when he faces off against The Undertaker at WrestleMania.
 Michaels himself faced off against the Dead Man on a number of occasions, and he knows what works — and what doesn’t — when it comes to fighting against him.

 “Shawn Michaels, who had two epic WrestleMania matches against The Undertaker in 2009 and 2010 and lost a Streak vs. Retirement match at WrestleMania XXVI, made a surprise appearance to warn Reigns about his focus just 20 days away from WrestleMania 33.
 Reigns brushed off Michaels, though, and boasted that he’s going to “retire” The Undertaker at WrestleMania, just like The Undertaker retired Michaels.”